rlhadas/ClusteringAlgorithmsDTL/README.md

+# TODOs

+* remove extraneous files from the github repository
+* remove pyc and temp files
+* find the extra tools you made and document thne

+run_experiments

 # SummerResearch2016

 This repository contains code to test the Nearest Neighbor Interchange (NNI) conjecture in `nnic` and to experiment the K Medoids and K Centers algorithms with real data from the Tree of Life Data set in `phylogenetic`.
 This work is supported by the NSF Grant IIS-1419739.
 Summer 2016 Researchers: Dani Bork, Ricson Cheng, Jean Sung and Jincheng Wang (aka South Pawns!!).
 Advisor: Prof Ran Libeskind-Hadas.